Stable mixed graphs: Independence model for ribbonless graphs

-Two paths (including {\sf V}s or edges) are called \emph{endpoint-identical} if presence or lack of arrowheads pointing to endpoints on the path are the same in both.
-For example, $i\fra j$, $i\ful k\arc j$, and $i\fra k\fla l \arc j$ are all endpoint-identical as there is an arrowhead pointing to $j$ but there is no arrowhead pointing to $i$ on the paths. \paragraph{Ribbonless graphs and its subclasses.} The largest subclass of LMGs studied in this paper is the class of ribbonless graphs.
+Two paths (including {\textsf V}s or edges) are called \emph {endpoint-identical} if presence or lack of arrowheads pointing to endpoints on the path are the same in both.
+For example, $i\fra j$, $i\ful k\arc j$, and $i\fra k\fla l \arc j$ are all endpoint-identical as there is an arrowhead pointing to $j$ but there is no arrowhead pointing to $i$ on the paths.

+\emph{Ribbonless graphs and its subclasses.} The largest subclass of LMGs studied in this paper is the class of ribbonless graphs.

-A \emph{ribbon} is a collider {\sf V} $\langle h,i,j\rangle$ such that \begin{enumerate} \item there is no endpoint-identical edge between $h$ and $j$, i.e.\ there is no $hj$-arc in the case of $h\arc i\arc j$; there is no $hj$-line in the case of $h\fra i\fla j$; and there is no arrow from $h$ to $j$ in the case of $h\fra i\arc j$; \item $i$ or a descendant of $i$ is an endpoint of a line or on a direction-preserving cycle. \end{enumerate} A \emph{ribbonless graph} (RG) is an LMG that does not contain ribbons as induced subgraphs.
+A \emph{ribbon} is a collider {\textsf V} $\langle h,i,j\rangle$ such that \begin{enumerate} \item there is no endpoint-identical edge between $h$ and $j$, that is, there is no $hj$-arc in the case of $h\arc i\arc j$; there is no $hj$-line in the case of $h\fra i\fla j$; and there is no arrow from $h$ to $j$ in the case of $h\fra i\arc j$; \item$i$ or a descendant of $i$ is an endpoint of a line or on a direction-preserving cycle. \end{enumerate} A \emph{ribbonless graph} (RG) is an LMG that does not contain ribbons as induced subgraphs.\eject

-Figure \ref{fig:3ex2} illustrates ribbons $\langle h,i,j\rangle$.
-Figure \ref{fig:3ex2nn}(a) illustrates a graph containing a ribbon $\langle h,i,j\rangle$.
-Figure \ref{fig:3ex2nn}(b) illustrates a ribbonless graph.
+Figure~\ref{fig:3ex2} illustrates ribbons $\langle h,i,j\rangle$.
+Figure~\ref{fig:3ex2nn}(a) illustrates a graph containing a ribbon $\langle h,i,j\rangle$.
+Figure~\ref{fig:3ex2nn}(b) illustrates a ribbonless graph.
 Notice that $\langle h,i,j\rangle$ is not here a ribbon since there is a line between $h$ and $j$.

 The three classes of undirected graphs (UGs) (used for concentration graph models), bidirected graphs (BGs) (used for covariance graph models), and DAGs are subclasses of RGs.
 SGs and AGs, which are studied in this paper, are also subclasses of RGs.
-We use the notations $\mathcal{RG}$, $\mathcal{SG}$, $\mathcal{AG}$, $\mathcal{UG}$, $\mathcal{BG}$, and $\mathcal{DAG}$ for the set of all RGs, SGs, AGs, UGs, BGs, and DAGs respectively.
-The common feature of all these graphs is that these all entail independence models using the same so-called separation criterion, which is called $m$-separation and will be shortly defined. \paragraph{The $m$-separation criterion for RGs.} The following definition was given in \citep{ric02}.
+We use the notations $\mathcal{RG}$, $\mathcal{SG}$, $\mathcal{AG}$, $\mathcal{UG}$, $\mathcal{BG}$ and $\mathcal{DAG}$ for the set of all RGs, SGs, AGs, UGs, BGs and DAGs, respectively.
+The common feature of all these graphs is that these all entail independence models using the same so-called separation criterion, which is called $m$-separation and will be shortly defined.